 In addition, be sure to look at positions beyond the executive director.
-If a core program manager or development director were to suddenly leave, is that person’s position well-documented or would other staff be scrambling to pick up the pieces?
+If a key program manager or development director were to suddenly leave, is that position well-documented or would other staff be scrambling?
 Asking each staff person to work on a plan will benefit the organization greatly in the long run, and no one person will feel threatened by the request.
 Anyone singled out to be asked for this information might worry that their job is in jeopardy.

 Here are some additional resources you may find helpful: